ASofterSpace/assEditor/README.md

 ```
 --standalone .. the editor will be started with an empty workspace with only one empty file loaded, rather than loading the last opened workspace
+--edit .. the editor will be started in plain editor mode - like standalone, but even less powerful and faster to start up
 --version .. display the version of the assEditor, then exit
 --version_for_zip .. display the version of the assEditor (in short form), then exit
 ```